superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

    import superannotate as sa

-Initialize and authenticate SDK with the config file created in the previous step:
+SDK is ready to be used if default location config file was created using the CLI tool.
+Otherwise to authenticate SDK with the custom config file created in the previous step:

 .. code-block:: python